Self catheterization - male

 Urine will drain through your catheter into the toilet or a special container.
 Your doctor will show you how to use your catheter.
 After some practice, it will get easier.

 Sometimes family members, a school nurse, or others may be able to help you use your catheter.

+Catheters and other supplies can be bought at medical supply stores.
 Your doctor will give you a prescription for the right catheter for you.
-There are different types and sizes.
-You can buy catheters at medical supply stores.
-You will also need small plastic bags and a gel such as K-Y jelly or Surgilube.
-Do NOT use Vaseline (petroleum jelly).
+There are many different types and sizes.
+Other supplies may include towelettes and lubricant such as K-Y Jelly or Surgilube.
+Do not use Vaseline (petroleum jelly).

 Follow these steps to insert your catheter:

 - Wash your hands well with soap and water.

 - Collect your supplies, including your catheter (open and ready to be used), a towelette or other cleaning wipe, lubricant, and a container to collect the urine if you are not planning to sit on the toilet.

 - You may use clean disposable gloves if you prefer not to use your bare hands.
 The gloves do not need to be sterile unless your doctor says so.

 - Move back the foreskin of your penis if you are uncircumcised.

 - Wash the tip of your penis with Betadine (an antiseptic cleaner), a towelette, soap and water, or baby wipes the way your doctor or nurse showed you.